APPENDIX 10

 4. Bidding process

-Any individual or group of individuals interested in organising the ISPRS Geospatial Week (called local organiser in the following) can submit a bid to ISPRS Council no later than four weeks prior to the preceding ISPRS Geospatial Week.
-The bid should comprise of:
+Any individual or group of individuals interested in organising the ISPRS Geospatial Week (called local organiser in the following) can submit a written bid to ISPRS Council no later than four weeks prior to the preceding ISPRS Geospatial Week.
+The bid is to be presented in a special session during that Geospatial Week and should comprise of:

-• an estimate of the budget and the level of the registration fees.
+- an estimate of the budget and a schedule of proposed registration fees.

-During a Geospatial Week a committee selects the site for the next Geospatial Week from proposals submitted by interested parties.
-The committee is composed of the Director of the current and the previous Geospatial Week, the chairs of the workshops being held at the current GSW, the ISAC Chair, the IPAC Chair, and the President, the Secretary General and the Treasurer of the Society.
+During a Geospatial Week the Geospatial Week Selection Committee will selects the site for the next Geospatial Week from proposals submitted by interested parties.
+The committee is composed of the Director of the current and the previous Geospatial Week, the chairs of the workshops being held at the current GSW, the Council members, the Technical Commission Presidents, the ISAC Chair, the IPAC Chair, the IIAC Chair, the TIF Chair, the President of the Student Consortium, and one representative of each sponsor of the current Geospatial week (three highest sponsorship levels only).
+Each member can be accompanied by an advisor.

 The result will be announced in the Closing Session of the Geospatial Week.